yaBobJonez/FindHiddenImages/README.md

+# DEPRECATED FORK.
+WILL BE DELETED SOON.
+PLEASE USE THE ORIGINAL PROJECT.

 # English
 This repository is made to search for images, that located on hosting services such as Lightshot, Imgur(, there are a lot of images from previous service), ImgBB.
 You have the simple (modificable) version, and the full version (Will be getting updates).